Azure/ResiliencyCenter/Goals and recommendations/AssignGoals.md

 # How to Assign Goals to Your Service Group

-To understand your service group's resiliency posture and receive tailored recommendations, you must first assign goals.
-This guide walks you through the prerequisites, supported scenarios, and step-by-step instructions for assigning goals in Resiliency in Azure.
+To understand your service group's resiliency status and receive tailored recommendations, you must first assign goals.
+This guide walks you through the prerequisites for assigning goals, supported scenarios, and step-by-step instructions for assigning goals in Resiliency in Azure.

 > [!NOTE]
 > The current release of Resiliency experiences supports only **zonal resilience** goals.
 Future updates will include support for **regional resilience** (disaster recovery), **cyber resiliency**, and more.